rancher/fleet-docs/docs/rollout.md

 ## Rollout Strategy Defaults

-If partition-level rollout values are not defined, Fleet applies the global rollout values defined under `rolloutStrategy` in `fleet.yaml`.
-Partition-specific settings take prioirty only when explicitly set.
+If partition-level rollout values are not defined, Fleet applies the global values from `rolloutStrategy` in `fleet.yaml`.
+Partition-specific settings override global values when explicitly set.

 By default, Fleet sets:

 * `maxUnavailable`=`100%`: All clusters in a partition can be `NotReady` and still be considered Ready.
 * `maxUnavailablePartitions`= `0`: Prevents rollout only when one or more partitions are considered `NotReady`.
 However, this check is ineffective if all partitions appear Ready due to `maxUnavailable: 100%`. |

-Unless `maxUnavailable` is explicitly lowered, Fleet considers all partitions `ready`, regardless of actual readiness.
-As a result, even with `maxUnavailablePartitions: 0`, Fleet proceeds through all partitions.

 For example, consider 200 clusters with default settings:

 * Fleet creates 4 partitions of 50 clusters each (`autoPartitionSize: 25%`).
-* Because `maxUnavailable = 100%`, each partition is treated as Ready immediately.
+* Because `maxUnavailable = 100%`, each partition is treated as `Ready` immediately.
-* Fleet proceeds through all 4 partitions in sequence, regardless of whether any clusters have completed deployment.
+* Fleet proceeds through all partitions regardless of actual readiness.

-Fleet recomends you to control rollouts by setting:
+Fleet recommends you to control rollouts by setting:

-* `maxUnavailable` to a stricter value like `10%` or `0`.
+* Lower `maxUnavailable` to 10% .
-* `maxUnavailablePartitions` to `0` or `1`.
+* Set `maxUnavailablePartitions` to 0 or 1.

 This ensures:

-* Each partition must reach a certain level of readiness before proceeding.
+* Partitions meet readiness before rollout continues.
-* Fleet pauses rollout if too many partitions are unavailable.
+* Fleet pauses rollout if too many partitions are not ready.